 Lavington Park Federation works to promote the safety and wellbeing of children and young people in all recruitment, training and support for families and children, and through curriculum opportunities.

-The children our Year 6 class last year created their own willow sculptures to represent their thoughts on the ethos of our school : they discussed putting creativity and ‘child voice’ high on the school’s agenda, and knew that they would work closely with each other to achieve their best work.
-Click here to see more on last year’s Year 6’s thoughts on our Federation ethos.
+Some time ago, the children in our Year 6 class created their own willow sculptures to represent their thoughts on the ethos of our school : they discussed putting creativity and ‘child voice’ high on the school’s agenda, and knew that they would work closely with each other to achieve their best work.
+Click here to see more of these Year 6 thoughts on our Federation ethos.

 If you would like to come and look round our beautiful schools, please call at the school offices and talk to us, telephone, email us directly or use the contact form on this site.

 You will find information about Admissions if you click HERE.